-At 398 code the total received in the 12 months before interview except for industrial injury disablement benefit.
+At 398 code the total received in the 12 months before interview except for industrial injury disablement benefit, Christmas bonus and electricity discount.
 At 354 code the total of lump sum industrial injury disablement payment received in the 12 months before interview.